Do Fence Post Spikes [Or Anchors] Work?

 Difficult to Level

-Since they are sledge-hammered into the ground, it’s hard to get them leveled.
+Since they are sledge-hammered into the ground, getting them leveled can be hard.

 Can You Use Use Fence Post Spikes With Concrete Posts?